Kartik1006/Solar-Savings-Calculator/README.md

-# 🌞 Solar Panel Calculator
+# 🌞 Solar Savings Calculator

 ## 📌 Project Overview
-The **Solar Panel Calculator** is a web application designed to help users estimate solar panel requirements, cost savings, and return on investment (ROI) based on their location, roof size, and energy consumption.
+The **Solar Savings Calculator** is a web application designed to help users estimate solar panel requirements, cost savings, and return on investment (ROI) based on their location, roof size, and energy consumption.

 The app integrates **geolocation services** and **solar irradiance data** to provide precise calculations and recommendations.